thevipinmishra/thevipinmishra.github.io/src/pages/blog/hello-world.md

 Hey there, welcome to my brand new portfolio!

-Even though I never started doing web-design with the intentions to pursue my career in this, I finally got a job in April 2020 after trying several other career options that I don't even want to mention now, but the bottom line is, I'm a full-time Web Designer now, hurray!?
+Even though I never started doing web-designing with the intentions to pursue my career in this, I finally got a job in April 2020 after trying several other career options that I don't even want to mention now, but the bottom line is, I'm a full-time Web Designer now, hurray!?

 ## The New Portfolio Design